Skip to main content

 Skills from Remote Registries

-In addition to creating skills manually, you can search and install skills from remote registries with the /skill command:
+Besides creating skills manually, you can search and install skills from remote registries via the /skill command:

 /skill search kubernetes